Enriched rest to soothe, improve sleep & overall wellbeing

 We are human beings, not doings and yoga nidra invites us all to come back to our true nature.
 There is literally nothing to do.
 When the busy schedule and stress fall away, there is a deep connection with calm and presence.
 In daily life, we can often forget about it or not experience it at all.
 Yet this connection is there all the time.
 Just as the ocean is always still at its depths, so too are we essentially calm and spacious, kind and perfect, just as we are.
 When we connect with this healing space or aspect, we feel a whole lot better!

 Nidra feeds our brains

-During nightly sleep we experience a range of healing brainwave states that are essential for physical, mental and emotional health and wellness.
+During nightly sleep we experience a range of healing brainwave states that are essential for physical, mental and emotional health and wellbeing.
 We all know what it’s like the day after a disturbed sleep!
 Nidra enables us to experience these states in a short time so we feel restored and revitalised.
-I have practised yoga nidra very regularly since my first encounter during prenatal yoga in 2011.
-A 20 minute session does feel like I’ve slept deeply for a good hour!
-However nidra is not a replacement for sleep as we need to be in deeper states of consciousness for longer for the proper healing and processing to happen.
+I have practised yoga nidra regularly since 2011.
+A 20 minute session feels like I’ve slept deeply for a good hour!
+Nidra is not a replacement for sleep as we need to be in deeper states of consciousness for longer for the proper healing and processing to happen.
 Yet it can top us up especially when we feel depleted or exhausted.

 In yoga philosophy, there is this idea of having a number of aspects or layers to ourselves.
 Physical, energetic through the breath, intellect through our minds, higher connection with that deeply calm space and more.
 Yoga nidra soothes these aspects very easily and simply, undoing all the tension of stress, and instead, nourishing us, nurturing us in a safe space.

-Meantime, I offer the yoga nidras with my sincere gratitude to my teachers, my clients and fellow yogis and my path in life.
+Meantime, I offer my sharing of nidra with sincere gratitude to my teachers, my clients and fellow yogis and my path in life.